johnridesabike/coronate/README.md

 This is a soon-to-be app for managing chess tournaments.
+I built it to help the chess players at Chattahoochee Valley Libraries, which is where the name comes from.

 Goals for this project include: